 At Mishkan Ha’am we have Jewish education opportunities for all ages and we strive to create a learning community where all are welcome under our tent, our Mishkan.
 Mishkan Ha’am is Hebrew for Tent of the People or Sacred Tent of the People.
 When we form tight knit, mutually respectful groups, we can explore our interests and passions and we can teach and learn in wonderful, inspiring ways.

-Our increased programming has provided opportunities to extend topics over two or more sessions and to interlace topics presented by the Adult Learning Committee and the Book/Film Discussion Group.
+Our increased programming has provided opportunities to extend topics over two or more sessions and to interlace topics presented by the Community Learning Committee and the Book/Film Discussion Group.
 This summer we held several sessions where we discussed many insidious aspects of racism and learned about how to identify and practice anti-racism.
 This fall we have been exploring the development of Zionism and development of the State of Israel, searching to understand past and present plans to bring about peace in Israel, and seeking to create/participate in viable future plans for peace.

 As a follow-up to our November book discussion, we will be exploring the visions of Mordecai Kaplan and Early Zionists.
 Kaplan, the founder of Reconstructionist Judaism, formulated his own ideas about what Israel might look like before its founding.
 We will look at how Kaplan’s vision fit in with the other voices of his time, such as Martin Buber’s, and how each of these constructs measures up to Israel as it is today.